Datamine/Rubeef/README.md

 ASCII 10 as a newline indicator, not ASCII 13 as well (and feeding in one when the script expects the other can result in all kinds of strange bugs).

+## Caveats:

+The canonical BF interpreter is really only meant to support 8-bit cells.
+I did not put a size restriction on my cells, though it would be easy to do so.

 ## Credits:

 - Python reference versions from https://github.com/pablojorge/brainfuck